rezkibimo/entropy-technologies-take-home-assessment/README.md

 For this project, I'm utilizing the latest version of Next.js for its numerous features, including client-side rendering and Incremental Static Regeneration (ISR), which are native in the latest version if Nextjs.
 For this project I have gone with native first approach meaning I wont be using any dependencies or repos.

 For the styling, to make sure it have consistent styling and breakpoints, I'm using TailwindCSS to quickly bootstrap the project.
+The design is heavily inspired from Notion personal dashboard.

 For unit testing, I've chosen Playwright due to its seamless integration with GitHub Actions (CI/CD) and VSCODE, which simplifies setup and configuration (featuring a native GUI tool for creating playwright tests using VSCODE plugins). ]